the-jedi-council/C-3P0/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

-### Running NerdBot Locally
+### Running C-3PO Locally

 You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start NerdBot locally by running:
+You can start C-3PO locally by running:

     % bin/hubot